 The secret is just the right balance of meditation and caffeine

-The frenzy, excitement and sheer unbridled joy of Fashion Week can be, if you’re not fully prepared, a little terrifying.
+The frenzy, excitement, and sheer unbridled joy of Fashion Week can be, if you’re not fully prepared, a little terrifying.
 From trying to get a coveted invitation to the shows and the after-parties, to simply taking in the non-stop excitement, there is a certain mindset that one must maintain if you’re to make the most of this celebration.
 Even outside of the shows and parties, the streets, restaurants and clubs throughout Manhattan will be buzzing with excitement, as the fashion industry’s elite show off the season’s latest couture.
+Fashion Week

 To achieve that zen state you need to get through it all, we turned to none other than Donna Karan, whose Urban Zen partnered up with Los Angeles-based Unplug Meditation for a special Fashion Week Self-Care Plug Meditation x Urban Zen Series, with early morning meditations held daily at 8:00 a.m. at Urban Zen on Greenwich Street.